mfumagalli/ngsJulia/ngsPloidy/README.md

 ```
 less -S test.A.txt
 ```
+where each column indicates:
+* identifier of contig (named after the --copy option)
+* position
+* reference allele (set to A)
+* alternate allele (set to C)
+* population allele frequency
+* genotype for each sample
+* sampled allele frequency

-while the simulated sequencing data is accessible with:
+The simulated observed sequencing data is accessible with:
 ```
-# observed sequencing data
 less -S test.A.mpileup.gz
 ```
+and it is formatted as standard [mpileup](http://www.htslib.org/doc/samtools-mpileup.html) file.

 If we assume we have enough sample size, we can use the estimated allele frequency to calculate genotype probabilities at each site.
 In this case, we can simply infer ploidy levels with: